 Pennsaid Side Effects

-Note: This page contains side effects data for the generic drug diclofenac topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Pennsaid.
+Note: This document contains side effect information about diclofenac topical.
+Some dosage forms listed on this page may not apply to the brand name Pennsaid.

-Applies to diclofenac topical: topical application gel/jelly, topical application patch extended release, topical application solution
+Applies to diclofenac topical: topical application cream, topical application gel/jelly, topical application patch extended release, topical application solution, topical application spray.

-If any of the following side effects occur while taking diclofenac topical, check with your doctor immediately:More common
+Check with your doctor immediately if any of the following side effects occur while taking diclofenac topical:

 - Blood in the urine

 - chest pain or tightness

 - dry, itching, or burning eyes

 - increased sensitivity of the skin to sunlight